rlf-arlut/tmrg/doc/source/index.rst

 ###################################

 This website describes the **Triple Modular Redundancy Generator** tool.
-The TMRG tool set assists in the process of creating digital designs immune to single event upsets.
+The TMRG toolset assists in the process of creating digital designs immune to single event upsets.
 The immunity is provided by means of triple modular redundancy.